pulsar-edit/documentation/docs/ide-features/getting-started.md

 Several reasons:

 * As mentioned above, they often require external tools and can’t easily be bundled within the package itself.
-[Clangd](https://clangd.llvm.org/) is a good example: {pulsar-ide-clangd} isn’t going to bundle a tool that has to be compiled for a particular OS and processor architecture.
+[Clangd](https://clangd.llvm.org/) is a good example: since it must be built for your OS and processor architecture, {pulsar-ide-clangd} isn’t going to bundle it.
 Better for you to download it yourself and tell the package where to find the executable.
 * Packages that bundle their own language server _could_ be built into Pulsar, but they’d increase the download and installation size, so we have to be mindful of that trade-off.

 Still, it’s possible that some of these packages will be bundled by default in future Pulsar versions.